-Both solutions show that by ditching traditional organizing methods — a spice rack, or leaving things in their boxes — you often find a solution that works even better.
+Both solutions show that by ditching traditional organizing methods (like a spice rack, or leaving things in their boxes), you often find a solution that works even better.

+4. Use rail organizers.
 Keeping counters clean and clutter-free is a challenge many of us face.
 Christina at No. 29 Design solved both problems by installing a railing along her backsplash.
 Now she hangs wire baskets to hold pretty canisters of ingredients, pots of fresh herbs, and more.
-It’s a beautiful and functional solution!
+It’s a beautiful and functional solution.

-Tired of the visual clutter on the front of the refrigerator, Chelsea at Two Twenty One turned the inside of a kitchen cupboard door into an attractive organization station.
+5. Use both sides of the doors.
+Tired of the visual clutter on the front of the refrigerator, Chelsea at Two Twenty-One turned the inside of a kitchen cupboard door into an attractive organization station.
 Clothespins hold bills, hooks hold keys, and magnets hold things like photos (thanks to the metal sheet she thought to install first).
 So clever!

-Remodeling to make more space is expensive.
+7. Use hooks.
+Remodeling is expensive.
 It’s far more affordable to use dead space to increase your storage area.
 That’s exactly what Julie at The Hyper House did when she began organizing her baking nook.
-Adhesive hooks inside cupboards make it easier to find her stand mixer attachments and freed up space for her neatly stacked baking pans.
+Adhesive hooks inside cupboards make it easier to find her stand mixer attachments and freed up room for her neatly stacked baking pans.

+9. Make corners efficient.
 Lazy Susans were initially designed to make it easier to pass food around the table.
-(Which makes me think Susan’s parents must have thought this up after one too many dinner table arguments.)
 Emily at Decorchick put them to a different use by installing several in the corners of her pantry.
 Now she can easily find what she needs, and her pantry looks marvelous!